 Moffatt has completed works for some of Australia’s highest-profile clients and designers, including – Alan Jones, John Singleton, Maggi Eckardt, Sir Timothy & Lady Beverley Ward, and others.
 He has completed portraits of – HRH Princesses Natalia & Irina Guicciardini Strozzi, Alan Jones, Jeff McMullen, Sir Donald Bradman, Greg Norman, Shane Warne, David Beckham, Dr David Grosser, John Wolseley, Rick Amor, Euan Macleod, Nicholas Harding, Anwen Keeling, Natalie Gruzlewski, Erin McNaught, world champion swimmers Cate & Bronte Campbell, Miss World Australia 2018, Taylah Cannon, aboriginal elder of the Turrbal nation, Maroochy Barambah.
 He has painted Teach Us Consent founder and CEO Chanel Contos twice.

-His work hangs in corporate, public and private collections throughout the world.
+His work hangs in corporate, public, and private collections in throughout the world.
 He has also been commissioned to work alongside designers to create film & stage sets, theme park settings, ad campaigns, press photography, and brands.
-Past collaborators and clients include – Foxtel, Warner Brothers, SBS & ABC Television, Australian Film Television and Radio School, Polytech, ArtNow Studios and The Australian Yoga Journal.
+Past collaborators and clients include – Foxtel, Warner Brothers, SBS & ABC Television, Australian Film Television and Radio School, Sanderson Global, ArtNow Studios, and The Australian Yoga Journal.